lithops-cloud/lithops/config/compute/code_engine.md

 [IBM Code Engine](https://cloud.ibm.com/codeengine/overview) allows you to run your application, job or container on a managed serverless platform.
 Auto-scale workloads and only pay for the resources you consume.

 IBM Code Engine expose both Knative and Kubernetes Job Descriptor API.
-Lithops support both of them.
+Lithops supports both of them.
 Follow IBM Code Engine documentation to get more details on the difference between those APIs.

 ###  Initial requirements
 In this step you are required to install IBM Cloud CLI tool, Code Engine plugin and create new Code Engine project